-The SWIFTNet PKI CA validates the certificate generation activation secrets, and generates the Certificate with the Certificate parameters provided by the SWIFTNet PKI RA as described in section 4.1.2.
+The SWIFTNet PKI CA validates the certificate generation activation secrets, and generates the certificate with the certificate parameters provided by the SWIFTNet PKI RA as described in section 4.1.2.

-The certificate generation activation secrets remain valid during 180 days, but can only be used once.
+The certificate generation activation secrets remain valid for 180 days, but can only be used once.